MassaoMitsunaga/AWS-Vessel-Data-Analytics-Platform/README.md

 - **Amazon Kinesis Data Streams**: Captures real-time data from Kafka for immediate processing and analysis.
 - **Amazon Kinesis Data Firehose**: Facilitates the direct and automated loading of streaming data into the S3 Raw Zone.
 - **AWS Lambda**: Fetches weather data from third-party APIs.
-- **AWS Glue**: Utilized for ingesting data from PostgreSQL into the AWS environment.
+- **AWS Data Migration Services**: Utilized for ingesting data from PostgreSQL into the AWS environment.

 ### Data Storage